"Great art picks up where nature ends"

 Brian Schader takes a distinctly contemporary form and conveys to the viewer a sense of elevation of the soul.
 Primarily choosing to create Additive or Assembled works, Schader’s pieces rely heavily on geometric forms, creating a connection to the viewer through the simplicity and the intricacies of mathematics.

-Somewhat of a minimalist at heart, Schader chooses balance and symmetry to play an integral role, while the use of organic material like stone gives the viewer a familiar and very tactile association.
+Somewhat of a minimalist at heart, Schader chooses balance and symmetry to play an integral role, while the use of natural material like stone gives the viewer a familiar and very tactile association.

 Interaction with a piece creates a more fundamental understanding of art and through this context Schader engages his viewers with not only the movement of form, but that of function as well.
 Many of Brian’s popular “Twist of Life” series works have a motorized base that allows an elegant, slow rotation of the helix form.